 In 2018, employer-insurance-covered workers contributed 18 percent of the cost for single coverage and 29 percent of the cost for family coverage, on average, with considerable variation across firms.

-How Can Your Medical Practice Cater to Healthcare Consumers?
+5 Ways Your Medical Practice Can Cater to Healthcare Consumers

 Here are five actions to take when considering the consumer’s evolving relationship with your practice:

-If patients are payers, then you should be just as diligent about getting patients to pay up as you are with insurers.
+If healthcare consumerism means that patients are payers, then you should be just as diligent about getting patients to pay up as you are with insurers.
 Only 59 percent of physician practices report collecting from patients while they are in the office (and just 35 percent of hospitals collect at the point of service), yet 85 percent report collecting patient financial responsibility post-visit is “not a simple task.”

 Before you start launching any other consumer-driven initiatives, make sure your administrative team and medical billing company are collecting every dollar owed to you by patients – ideally, at the time of the encounter itself.